ka4ep/Lexical.Localization/docs/ILine/index.md

 <b>.InlineEnum(<i>enumCase, culture, text</i>)</b> inlines culture specific texts to the *ILine* reference.
 [!code-csharp[Snippet](Examples.cs#Snippet_7m)]

-When enumerations used in formatted string or <i>$string_interpolations</i>, the labels are searches with "Assembly:asm:Type:enumType:Key:case" keys.
+When enumerations are used in formatted string or <i>$string_interpolations</i>, the labels are searched with keys "Assembly:asm:Type:enumtype:Key:case".
 [!code-csharp[Snippet](Examples.cs#Snippet_7m3)]

 The result of the example above.